October 16, 2020

-It’s this time of year when the summer is definitely over and the chilly air starts to creep in.
+This time of year when the summer is definitely over and the evenings begin to draw in, we start craving the warmer foods.
 I’m always on the look out for a new recipe and even more so as the seasons start to change.
-We all need a little inspiration right?
-Today, I’m sharing a couple of recipes that will solve your dilemma of what to do with your pumpkin flesh once you’ve carved your pumpkins.
+We all need a little inspiration sometimes don’t we?

 Pumpkin Soup